Greg Hewett

 Greg Hewett (born 15 May, 1958) is an American poet, novelist, and professor.
 He has been awarded several fellowships and awards for his work, including the Thom Gunn Award.

 Biography

+Hewett's parents were Nancy and Jack Hewett.

-Hewett earned his Bachelor of Arts degree at Binghamton University, his MA at the University of California–Davis, and his Doctorate of Arts at University at Albany, SUNY.
+He earned his Bachelor of Arts degree at Binghamton University, his MA at the University of California–Davis, and his Doctorate of Arts at University at Albany, SUNY.

 Hewett teaches English and creative writing at Carleton College.
 He has served on the board of Quatrefoil Library.
 He has also lived in Japan and France.

 Awards

 Hewett was a Fulbright fellow in Denmark and Norway, as well as at the Camargo Foundation in Provence.

 In 2003, Hewett won the Publishing Triangle Thom Gunn Award for his 2002 collection Red Suburb.
 The Eros Conspiracy was a finalist in 2007. darkacre was a finalist for the Lambda Literary Award for Gay Poetry in 2011.

 In 2018, he was named the O'Brien Poet at the University of Southern Maine.

 His books have been nominated for the Minnesota Book Awards twice.